 VIBUG, the Visually Impaired and Blind User Group, is located in Massachusetts, and serves blind and visually impaired users of computers and other assistive technology.
 If you'd like to know more about us, you can download our flyer, which is available as a Microsoft Word document, or a braille formatted file.
 We encourage you to share this flyer with people you think would be interested in our assistive technology users group.

 VIBUG membership costs $20 a year and includes the following benefits.

 To Become a Vibug member and join the Vibug announcements mailing list, fill out the Vibug membership form.
 To make a secure online payment with a credit card or your PayPal account, select the following PayPal button.

 You may also join VIBUG by coming to a meeting and paying your dues by cash or check.
 All checks should be made payable to VIBUG.
 If you have any questions, please contact our treasurer Bob Resnick at email@example.com

-If you cannot join us in person and are a 2015 member in good standing, contact me for the password for online access by May 8 at 5:00 PM.
+If you cannot join us in person and are a 2015 member in good standing, contact me for the password for online access by June 12 at 5:00 PM.
 (I’m sorry to say we had problems with our online access at the May meeting.
 We’ll try to do better in June.)